 In this Article

-What are the available interferons?
+What are the side effects of interferons?

 Report Problems to the Food and Drug Administration